pitt-cdm/2019spring/resources.md

 </dl>

 ### Web Design
-Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find Unsplash especially useful here (for banner images), as well as FontSquirrel (check the web licenses) and The Noun Project (for icons).
+In the <a href="#free-and-licensed-images-sounds-and-other-assets">assets listings</a> above, you might find Unsplash especially useful here (for banner images), as well as FontSquirrel (check the web licenses) and The Noun Project (for icons)... in addition, of course, to the web frameworks themselves.

 <dl>
 <dt><a href="https://internetingishard.com/html-and-css/">internetingishard.com/html-and-css</a></dt>